lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 On the other hand, [*theory of mind*](https://www.verywellmind.com/theory-of-mind-4176826) might offer another explanation.
 Research has shown that the most problematic parts causing uncanny valley are particularly face and eye-related areas.
 As the theory of mind explains, humans are tuned in to detect even small changes in facial expressions and eye movement and surrounding areas.
 Facial features in general are used to assess other people’s mental states.
 When for example a smile doesn’t match human anatomy, humans subconsciously assess there is something off with the person and a cautionary signal is sent to the brain.
 The rest is but a simple biology - if something looks off, it might be potentially dangerous, thus I should avoid it.

-### Why should I care?
+### Uncanny in video games
-In video games in particular, the demand for bridging the uncanny valley by creating highly photorealistic animations is of the utmost importance because it can hinder player’s immersion.
+As humans interact more with software agents, and come to rely on them more, it becomes increasingly important that the systems rely on the same interactional rules that humans do.
+In video games in particular, the demand for bridging the uncanny valley by creating highly photorealistic characters with human-like animations is of the utmost importance because it can hinder player’s immersion.
 Players detecting uncanny valley while playing game tend to drop from the state of immersion.
 Immersion is a complex cognitive state so it might be broken by a myriad of things but when you’re developing a game with realistic human-like looking and behaving characters, this is not the way how you want to loose them.

 Also, to some extent it is the nature of game developers to challenge themselves and increase the realism of the game world and characters inhabiting them.

 ![](/images/markusdroid.jpg)

 *Some video games like Detroit: Become Human by Quantic Dream take advantage of the uncanny valley phenomenon and use it to support eeriness of their android characters*

-### How do I apply what I just read in the game development?

 In video games specifically, you can spot it within animations including running -- I am personally expericing it now with a rather comical running in [*Star Wars Jedi: Fallen Order*](https://www.ea.com/games/starwars/jedi/jedi-fallen-order)) - dancing, and more coordinate and complex set of movements.
 I would like to cover this topic in more depth in the future with an expert's insight from someone from animation and mocap departments, so stay tuned!